Return to Circus Maximus

 Metae

 Although mentioned for the first time only in 174 BC, the three turning posts or metae (cones) at either end of the spina must have been one of the original features of the Circus.
 Situated on their own plinths, the three tapered pillars had an egg-shaped finial.
-They may have been inspired by the markers used by Roman surveyors or derive from Etruscan funerary monuments.
-The turning points were the most dangerous part of the race, and such an association with the underworld certainly would be appropriate.
+They may have been inspired by the markers used by Roman surveyors or derive from Etruscan funerary monuments, an association that certainly would have been appropriate, given that the turning points were the most dangerous part of the race—as can be seen in the charioteer who has fallen and cowers in the turn.

 Return to Top of Page